 Retainers are very important after orthodontic treatment.
-In the first few months after braces are removed teeth have the highest tendency to move to an unwanted position.
+In the first few months after braces are removed teeth have the highest tendency to shift.
 After a few months (typically 2 to 4), the bone and gums around the teeth become more stable and this tendency for relapse decreases.
-This tendency never goes away completely, however, so we recommend that a retainer still be worn occasionally—typically just at night or a few nights a week.
-Everyone’s teeth are different, however, and when your orthodontic treatment is complete Dr. Berkman, Shapiro, or Shoukri will review with you what type of retainers are recommended, why, and how they should be worn.
+This tendency never goes away completely, however, so we recommend that a retainer still be worn occasionally!
+Usually just at night or a few nights a week.
+Everyone’s teeth are different, so when your orthodontic treatment is complete Dr. Berkman, Shapiro, or Shoukri will review with you what type of retainers are recommended, and how they should be worn.

 Why are retainers used?

 All teeth that have been straightened with orthodontic treatment have a tendency to relapse somewhat to their original position.
 In our office treatment is individualized so that this relapse tendency is kept to a minimum.
 It is always there on some level, though, and retainers are used to stabilize teeth in the positions where we would like them to remain.

 Retainers are not always recommended after orthodontic treatment however.
 Following developmental treatment in growing children who do not yet have all adult teeth, for example, retainers are typically not used so that the teeth are allowed to drift a bit and allow the adult teeth can erupt in the most healthy way.

 Can a retainer be used to straighten my teeth?